syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 ### Average True Range (ATR)

-You can create an ATR indicator by setting the Indicators.Type as **ATR** in the Indicators.
+You can create an ATR indicator by setting the Indicators.Type as **ATR** in the indicators.

 {% highlight cshtml %}